 Since I have been living in Asia, I rarely crave sweet things any more.
 I still eat them, but never really crave them.
 I do, however, now crave things like nuts and hot water, but that’s another story!

-Related ~ Health Benefits Of Drining Hot Water
+Related ~ Health Benefits Of Drinking Hot Water

 2. Hiding vegetables